Pennsylvania Coal Co. v. Mahon: Facts of case

-In an 1878 deed, the Pennsylvania Coal Co. granted to H.J.
-Mahon the surface rights to a parcel of land, but retained the mining rights to the land, and Mahon accepted any risk from, and waived all claim for damages resulting from, mining below the property.
-In 1921 the Commonwealth of Pennsylvania passed the Kohler Act, which prohibited the mining of anthracite coal in such way as to cause the subsidence of, among other things, any structure used as a human habitation.
-Prior Pennsylvania law had recognized that such pillars of coal necessary to support the land surface were an estate in land (a “support estate”), separate from the rights in removable coal.
-Pennsylvania Coal provided notice to Mahon that it planned to mine for coal under the Mahon's habitation and Mahon brought suit to prevent Pennsylvania Coal from mining under his land pursuant to the Kohler Act.
+In an 1878 deed, the Pennsylvania Coal Co. granted to H. J. Mahon the surface rights to a parcel of land, but retained the mining rights to the land, and Mahon accepted any risk from, and waived all claim for damages resulting from, mining below the property.
+In 1921, the Commonwealth of Pennsylvania passed the Kohler Act, which prohibited the mining of anthracite coal in such way as to cause the subsidence of, among other things, any structure used as a human habitation.
+Prior Pennsylvania law had recognized that such pillars of coal necessary to support the land surface were an estate in land (a "support estate"), separate from the rights in removable coal.
+Pennsylvania Coal provided notice to Mahon that it planned to mine for coal under Mahon's habitation, and Mahon brought suit to prevent Pennsylvania Coal from mining under his land pursuant to the Kohler Act.